 - From Everworld: male Hetwan, though usually little more than perfectly obedient drones for their deity Ka Anor, will immediately go nuts and mate with any female they see, which looks like a living collection of guts.
 A collection of eight to ten offspring are born immediately—-which is good, because the males rip the females to pieces while having sex.

-- Though they can breed perfectly fine with humans, Martians in the Barsoom series lay eggs for some inexplicable reason.
+- Though they can breed perfectly fine with humans, Martians in the Barsoom series lay eggs for some inexplicable reasonnote .
 Yes, even the Half Human Hybrids.

-- When asked, the Puppeteers of Known Space say they have three genders, but its not quite accurate.
-What they have is a "sperm depositor" male, an "egg depositor" male, and a non-sentient female belonging to a related species (in the same way humans are related to monkeys).
-The Puppeteer ova is deposited in the flesh of the third species, the egg is then fertilized, and when the egg hatches, the infant puppeteer eats its way out of the body of the "female", like a digger wasp.
+- When asked, the Puppeteers say they have three sexes, but its not quite accurate.
+What they have is a "sperm depositor" male, an "egg depositor" male, and a non-sentient "female" (actually a different species that reproduces among themselves in a different way) called a "Bride".
+The Puppeteer ovum is deposited in the flesh of the Bride, the egg is then fertilized, and when the egg hatches, the infant puppeteer eats its way out of the body of the "female", like a digger wasp.
+In the Fleet of Worlds novels, it's revealed that this is invariably fatal to the Bride.

 - Actually, pretty much all species in Known Space other than humans (and other hominids) and dolphins have a pretty thin time of it when it comes to sex.
 It's kind of Niven's trademark.
 It's likely that the Moties, who die if they don't get pregnant, were Niven's idea rather than Pournelle's.